Sweet, creamy cheesecake – in popcorn form!

-After the success of Rosh Hashanah’s apple and honey popcorn, I was inspired to create cheesecake popcorn for Shavuot.
+After the success of Rosh Hashanah’s apple and honey popcorn, I decided to create cheesecake popcorn for Shavuot.
 Everyone loves popcorn, right?
-Well, Kipper does, anyway, and she’s my main target audience for sweet things.
+Well, my daughter Kipper does, and she’s my main target audience for sweet things.

 She also loves cheesecake, so I was fairly confident that these would go over well.

-They didn’t disappoint.
-I scooped the cheesecake popcorn into these cute little cups for serving, as the mixture was quite sticky, so it naturally formed clusters.
-It’s also pretty sweet and rich so a small cupful was just about the right size serving – both kids and adults agreed on this.
+The cheesecake popcorn didn’t disappoint.
+I scooped it into cute little cups for serving, as the mixture was quite sticky, so it naturally formed clusters.
+It’s also quite sweet and rich so a small cupful was just about the right size serving – both kids and adults agreed on this.

-The cheesecake mixture does take away some of the natural ‘crunch’ of the popcorn, but it made up for it in delicious flavour.
-However you do need to eat these within about 24 hours of making them, otherwise they go a bit too soggy.
+The cheesecake mixture does take away some of the natural ‘crunch’ of the popcorn, but it made up for it with delicious flavour.
+However you do need to eat these within about 24 hours, otherwise they go a bit too soggy.
 Still, eating them up quickly is unlikely to be a major problem.

 I flavoured these with vanilla and cinnamon, but you could also add lemon zest, nutmeg, or whatever flavourings you associate with cheesecake.
 I’m sure the popcorn would still be lovely.